 Next, sprinkle over the cornflour/cornstarch, vanilla extract, and vinegar.
 Whisk briefly, just enough to combine everything.
 The meringue will soften a little.

 Put a dab of meringue in the four corners of the baking sheet and press the baking parchment down.
 (This will prevent it from slipping.)
 Now, using a metal spoon, spoon the meringue evenly within the marked circle.
-Then, using a palette knife, make a slight dip in the centre of the meringue which will hold the strawberries.
+Then, using the back of a spoon, make a slight dip in the centre of the meringue which will hold the strawberries.
 Bake for 1 hour 15 minutes.
 The meringue should be firm at the edges and slightly soft in the centre.
 Leave to cool.

 Once the meringue has cooled, whip the cream until soft peaks form.
 Now, beat the crème fraîche, which will loosen its stiff consistency, and then gently fold into the cream.

 Carefully peel the baking parchment from the meringue and place it on a serving plate.
 Add three quarters of the strawberries to the cream mixture and, just using a few strokes, gently fold through.
 Spoon into the centre of the pavlova.
 Now decorate the top with the reserved strawberries and drizzle over any strawberry juice.

 - Preparation time: 15 minutes plus 30 minutes for the pastry case